 In your time with us, you’ll find a range of social activities organized to make it easier for you to meet other residents, fellows or students.
 From dinners and socials to outings and informal get-togethers, we want you to feel welcome and part of the team.

 The personal needs of our house staff are important to our faculty.
-For that reasons, we’ve included a variety of activities in our program such as annual overnight retreats, regular stress reduction, and career planning seminars.
+For that reason, we include a variety of activities in our program such as overnight retreats, stress reduction and career planning seminars.

 Our program recognizes the need to train not only great clinicians, but also outstanding leaders and teachers in the field of pediatrics.
 In the spirit of Nemours’ commitment to growing leaders and improving work performance and personal development, we have developed a curriculum that will provide our residents with the skills essential to becoming leaders in the medical system.
 A series of retreats, at the PL1, PL2 and PL3 level helps accomplish this goal.